The difference between a CV and a Resume is as subtle and crucial as the difference between pepsi and cocacola - it's

 Don't you just hate it when you ask for Coke and that's what you get in return?

 And the voice inside you screams 'NO IT'S NOT!' but all you can muster is a 'Um, can you check again?
 Otherwise it's alright.'

 On the face of it, Pepsi and Coke look the same, might even feel the same, but deep inside, you know they are not, right?

 The same goes for a Resume and a CV.
-What is a CV, you ask?
-What does Resume mean?
+What is a CV,and what is a resume, you ask?
 The two are so often used interchangeably that most of us feel that they are the same.

 But they are not.
 They are miles apart, and the lack of understanding between the two can cost you a job, or be the difference between a 150k and a 50k profile.
 We mean it because we have seen it.